Akabbott0303/credit-card-fraud-detection/README.md

 #### Home Grown Models

-To see if Autopilot's model really is the best, we built five of our own models:
+To see if Autopilot's model really is the best, we built five of our own models using the Scikit-Learn library:

 1. Decision Tree
 2. Gradient Boosting